sidharthv96/blog/content/posts/payment.md

 ## TDS

-If you are hiring someone as a professional, you will have to deduct 10% from their fees if it exceeds Rs.
-30,000/- annually and pay it as Tax Deducted at Source.
+If you are hiring someone as a professional, you will have to deduct 10% from their fees if it exceeds ₹30,000/- annually and pay it as Tax Deducted at Source.

-For employees, you need to deduct tax as per the slab rate.
-And for rent, it is 10% if the amount exceeds Rs.
-2.40L annually.
+For employees, you need to deduct tax as per the slab rate, and 10% of rent if the amount exceeds ₹2.40L annually.

 You'll need to apply for a [TAN number](https://www.tin-nsdl.com/services/tan/tan-introduction.html).